abeer-saleh/Linear-regression-project/README.md

   ### Scope

-The scope of this project was the villas for sale in the areas of Riyadh only, whether old or new villas The dataset contains 38,566 rows × 9 columns
+The scope of this project was the villas for sale in the areas of Riyadh, whether old or new villas.
+The dataset contains 38,566 rows × 9 columns.

 ## Tools